Pandemic increasingly takes over daily lives, roils markets

 In Italy's hardest-hit Lombardy region, hospitals were overwhelmed with both the sick and the dead.
 The country's restaurants, cafes and retail shops closed in a lockdown on personal movement, though grocery stores, pharmacies and markets were allowed to operate.

+The Spanish royal palace said King Felipe VI and Queen Letizia have tested negative for the coronavirus.
+The royal couple took the test following the infection of Equality Minister Irene Montero, who had attended an event with the queen last week.

+Europeans were adjusting to new U.S. travel restrictions, which exempted Britain and Ireland, raising questions about the policy's coherence.

 In Iran, which exceeds 10,000 cases and 400 deaths, Foreign Minister Mohammad Javad Zarif urged the Trump administration to immediately lift sanctions over the country’s nuclear program.
-He said the sanctions made it difficult to import medicine and medical equipment, including to identify and treat coronavirus patients.
+He said they made it difficult to import medicine and medical equipment, including to identify and treat coronavirus patients.

 State-run TV reported a positive test and home quarantine for Ali Akbar Velayati, a trusted adviser to Supreme Leader Ayatollah Ali Khamenei, the 80-year-old leader of the Islamic Republic.
 Iran’s senior vice president, Cabinet ministers, members of parliament, Revolutionary Guard members and Health Ministry officials are also infected.